piccobit/sisco/README.md

 ### Query a Service

-To query for a service the API endpoint `/api/v1/get/service/<service-name>/in/<area-name>` is available:
+To query for a service the REST API endpoint `/api/v1/get/service/<service-name>/in/<area-name>` is available:

 Example `cURL` call: